The 211th issue of the Revue d'Histoire de la Shoah, first issue emanating from the new editorial committee led by Audrey Kichelewski

 Judith Lyon-Caen (EHESS),

-Claire Mouradian (EHESS, HRC),
+Claire Mouradian (EHESS, CRH),

-Renée Poznanski (Ben Gurion University)
+Renée Poznanski (Ben-Gurion University)

-Fabien Theophilakis (Maître de conférence Paris 1),
+Fabien Theophilakis (Lecturer Paris 1),

 Claire Zalc (CNRS, IHMC)

-Writing, layout and production secretariat: Pauline de Ayala
+Writing, layout, manufacturing secretariat: Pauline de Ayala

 Next issue: «Vichy, the French and the Shoah.
 Scientific knowledge in the face of historical revisionism" under the direction of Laurent Joly (CNRS).

-REVIEW OF THE HISTORY OF SHOAH
+THE REVIEW OF THE HISTORY OF THE HOLOCAUST

 The

-The RHS has published and intends to publish articles on the history of other genocides than the Shoah and is interested in a comparative approach.
+The RHS has published and intends to publish articles on the history of genocides other than the Shoah and is interested in a comparative approach.
 Under the direction of Jean-Marc Dreyfus (University of Manchester/Centre d'Histoire de Sciences Po) and Audrey Kichelewski (University of Strasbourg/Institut Universitaire de France), the